leoarnold/puppet-cups/README.md

 * `ensure`: *mandatory* - Specifies whether this queue should be a `class`, a `printer` or `absent`.

 * `accepting`: Boolean value specifying whether the queue should accept print jobs or reject them.
-Default is `true`.

 * `description`: A short informative description of the queue.

 * `enabled`: Boolean value specifying whether the queue should be running or stopped.
-Default is `true`.

 * `location`: A short information where to find the hardcopies.